ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

         ??? success "Result"
             A = 14.
             This means that CO molecules need to be ~ 14 Å away from one another to have less than 0.1 eV effect on each others HOMO.
+Note that each CO molecule has a dipole moment which produces a long-ranged potential that affects the other molecules.

     - Plot the energy of the HOMO against the unit cell size using the python script `plot.py` by issuing the command:
     `python3 plot.py`